sap-tutorials/Tutorials/tutorials/hana-data-access-authorizations/hana-data-access-authorizations.md

 - [Enable XSODATA in your SAP HANA XSC application](https://www.sap.com/developer/tutorials/hana-xsodata.html)

 ## Details
 ### You will learn
 1. How to create a simple schema and table.
 2. Importing data automatically via a CSV file.
 3. Preparing and executing a very simple SQL query on the table.

+&nbsp;
+> **DEPRECATED:** SAP HANA XS Classic is deprecated as of SPS02.
+Please use XS Advanced, and learn about how to get started with the new mission [Get Started with XS Advanced Development](https://www.sap.com/developer/missions/xsa-get-started.html).

+&nbsp;

 ---